Yuseung-Na/pcd2bin/README.md

 This code is about .pcd to .bin converting tool.
 PointCloud(.pcd) file includes `x, y, z, intensity, (ring, time)` data.
+You can convert all the .pcd files (sorted in ascending order by file name) in the directory.

 ## How to use ##
 ### 1. Install python libraries ###